‘Did Okocha play one position throughout his career?’ – Obuh defends Iwobi’s wing-back role at Everton | Goal.com

 Following injuries to Seamus Coleman and Lucas Digne, Ancelotti opted to use Iwobi as a right-back and the Nigeria international has delivered impressive performances so far.

-Earlier this season, Iwobi struggled for playing time on the Merseyside but Obuh has likened the 24-year-old’s situation to his nephew Jay-Jay Okocha who played not just a role in the midfield during his career.
+Earlier this season, Iwobi struggled for playing time on Merseyside but Obuh has likened the 24-year-old’s situation to his uncle Jay-Jay Okocha, who played not just a role in the midfield during his career.

 “Did Okocha just play one position throughout his career?
 Once you see situations like this, you must accept it in good fate because it depends on the coach who has now found out that he can do it and he did it in the games," Obuh told Goal.